quickmar/diax-js/packages/state/README.md

 # `@diax-js/state`

-Base implementation of state primitive.
-In diax-js base state primitive are signals.
+The `state` package is base implementation of reactive state primitive.
-Signals are current state of the art in modeling of state changes in frontend systems.
+Base abstraction are `signals` witch allows for glitch free state propagation.
+This mechanism is widely adopted by frontend framework, because of the convenience of usage.

-In diax-js signals consist of following primitives:
+In diax-js signals are implemented by following primitives:

-- `signal` its value that can be changed over the time
+- `signal` its represents value that can be changed over the time
-- `computed` it is `signal` which value chang depends on other `signal`
+- `computed` it is `signal` which value, depends on other `signal`'s value
+- `attribute` it's value depends on observed attribute in custom element definition
 - `effect` it is a consumer of the value change in `signal`

 In diax-js state change propagation has defined order.
-Firstly the state of the signal is update.
-Then all computed values are calculate.
-After all values are calculated, all effects are invoked.
-Effect could update state of some signals, so calculation may happen again.
-After all computed signals and effect run.
-All @RenderingElements are scheduled to render its contes to the owning HTML node.
+Firstly the state of the `signal` is updated.
+Then this updated is propagated to it dependencies like `computed`, `effect` or `rendering-element`.
+First all `computed` values are calculated synchronously and propagated as well.
+In this phase `effects` and `renders` are queued.
+After `computation` phase happen `effects` are invoked.
+It may happen that invocation of `effect` will update any `signal` causing `computation` and scheduling of `effects` and `renders` again.
+This process will be repeated until all the state is propagated.
+As a final step `rendering` happen.
+Where all queued invocation of `render` take place.
+This step must not cause other rendering.

 This is process is called state derivation and can be visualized as fallow:

 ```